YizhuoZhai/YizhuoZhai.github.io/_posts/2024-12-02-UseInterfolio.md

 # How to Use Interfolio to Forward Recommendation Letters

 Interfolio is an excellent platform for requesting, storing, and forwarding recommendation letters from advisors, mentors, and peers.
 With Interfolio, you can request a letter once and use it for multiple applications without repeatedly asking your recommenders to upload the same letter.
+You can directly upload the same letter with the same application system for free, for other application system, you need to upgrade first and use the delivery functionality ($59.99/year).

 ## How It Works